Darthan184/Custom-Challenges-SFS1/README.md

 * indicates how to sort this challenge, is a small signed integer, higher numbers appear at the top of the list.

 "title" : {string value} (required if icon is supplied)
 * The title to be used, N.B. not automatically translated (the in-game ones are translated).
-A sub-string like \[\[3A\]\] or \[\[0.5R:Moon\]\] , specifying planet-relative units will be replaced with a value in m, km, Mm, Gm, Tm or ly.
+A sub-string like \[\[3A\]\] or \[\[0.5R:Moon\]\] , specifying planet or difficulty-relative units will be replaced with a value in m, km, Mm, Gm, Tm, ly for distance units; t , kt, Mt, Gt, Tt for scaled mass units; m/s km/s, Mm/s, Gm/s and c .for scaled velocity units.
 The planet defaults to the one in ownerName.
 If the id contains "{planet}", a sub-string of "{planet}" will be replaced by the planet name and a sub-string of "{primary}" the name of the primary of the planet.
+N.B. units 'a','r','s', 'k','m','g','t' and 'l' are assumed to be distances/heights.

 "description" : {string value} (required if icon is supplied)
 * The description to be used, N.B. not automatically translated (the in-game ones are translated).
 If the id contains "{planet}", a sub-string of "{planet}" will be replaced by the planet name and a sub-string of "{primary}" the name of the primary of the planet.
+Can include \[\[...\]\] values.

 "ownerName" : {string value} (required if icon is supplied and the id does not contain "{planet}")
 * The name of the planet that is the 'owner' of this challenge.
 This specifies the planet the challenge appears under.